Linear stability analysis for large dynamical systems on directed random graphs: Directed graphs with a prescribed degree distribution

-In this appendix, we first present a definition for oriented simple random graphs with a prescribed degree distribution.
+In this appendix, we define the random, directed graphs with a prescribed degree distribution $p_{K^{\rm in},K^{\rm out}}$ that we use throughout this paper.
 Subsequently, we detail the algorithm we use to sample graphs from this ensemble.